 - Setting realistic weight management goals

 Finding the right treatment for your child should be a family approach.
-As with adults, there’s no one-size-fits-all treatment for childhood obesity.
-It’s important for your child to be a part of the decision making plan and feel comfortable throughout the process.
+As with adults, there is no one-size-fits-all treatment for childhood obesity.
+It is important for your child to be a part of the decision-making plan and feel comfortable throughout the process.